-Within the limits of the ability of the instructor to support your research efforts you are able to pursue the topics that produce the greatest possible value for you as a student of Asia.
+While the MAPS curriculum provides students with a common foundation of knowledge, you are able to pursue relevant and meaningful topics to you as a student of Asia.
 Each instructor has their own projects, readings, and activities that make up the course requirements.
 Within that context students have always been encouraged to focus on the cultures, nations, periods or approaches that appeal to them.

-Is it difficult to work full-time while pursuing the MAPS degree?
+Is it difficult to work while pursuing the MAPS degree?

-The slight majority of graduates of the MAPS program have worked full-time while earning their degree.
-Almost all MAPS graduates have at least worked part-time during their two years of study.
+A number of graduates of the MAPS program have worked full-time while earning their degree.
+Other MAPS graduates have worked part-time during their two years of study.
 It does require a degree of discipline and time management to balance work, study, and personal life, of course.
-We estimate that for every hour of class (about eight hours each week), a student dedicates about three hours outside of class in preparation, study, research and writing.
+We estimate that for every hour of class (about six to nine hours each week), a student dedicates about three hours outside of class in preparation, study, research and writing.
 That means that your MAPS-related time may consume a total of about 30 hours each week, depending on your background and organizational skills.

 How long does it take to complete the MBA/MAPS Concurrent Degree?

-The shortest amount of time that anyone has taken to complete the Concurrent Degree (that is, to complete BOTH the MAPS degree and the MBA degree) is 2.5 academic years (five semesters and two summer sessions).
-However, the typical completion time is three academic years, including summer sessions.
-MAPS courses are offered in the evening in the fall and spring semesters (with the exception of the Asian Language Summer Session).
+The typical completion time is three academic years, including summer sessions.
+It is, however, possible to complete the dual degree in a slightly shorter span.
+MAPS core and elective courses — as well as language courses and directed studies — are offered in the evening in the fall and spring semesters.
+In the summer MAPS students can pursue language, directed study, and internship options.
 MBA courses are offered both during the day and in the evening, during summer as well as during the fall and spring semesters.

-MAPS students come to the program with a wide variety of interests and backgrounds so it is only logical that MAPS graduates work in a wide variety of careers and in countries all over the world.
-Alumni of the MAPS program are currently employed in (among many other fields) international shipping and logistics, education (from elementary to graduate levels), banking, finance, and investment, cultural consulting and exchange, and educational administration.
-Quite a number of our graduates have gone on to earn other advanced degrees, including MBAs and PhDs.
+Students come to the program with a wide variety of interests and backgrounds and so MAPS graduates work in a wide range of careers.
+MAPS alumni are currently employed in international shipping and logistics, education (from primary to graduate levels), banking, finance, and investment, cultural consulting and exchange, and educational administration.
+In addition, a number of graduates have pursued advanced degrees in MBAs and PhD programs.